jhallen/atari-tools/readme.md

 See [Inside Atari DOS - The Boot Process](http://www.atariarchives.org/iad/chapter20.php).

+DOS 2.0s and DOS 2.0d use the same boot sectors, except that the BLDISP (at offset $11 of the first boot sector) "Displacement in Sector to Sector Link" is $7D for DOS 2.0s, but $FD for DOS 2.0d.

+DOS 2.5 boot sectors have more differences.

 # ATR2IMD

 Convert Nick Kennedy's .ATR (Atari) disk image file format to